This resource is not intended to provide and should not be construed as legal advice. Please consult with your own legal counsel for legal guidance.

 Anti-Israel protests and rallies on campus have proliferated in the wake of 10/7, with many marked by severe antisemitic and anti-Zionist incidents.
 To prevent code of conduct violations at protests and rallies, administrators should:

-1. Regularly re-asses campus security measures and ensure that time, place and manner restrictions are up-to-date and known by all members of the campus community.
+1. Regularly re-assess campus security measures and ensure that time, place and manner restrictions are up-to-date and known by all members of the campus community.

 2. Track announcements of protests and ensure protocols are in place to rapidly respond to code of conduct violations if they occur.